 Mark and quilt a plaid design

 Before we start the quilting, I’ll just tell you that I am only the most casual of quilters.
-So if you’re a “real” quilter you may cringe at some of my finishing techniques.
+I only ever use the easy, free quilting patterns that you can find online so don’t expect anything expert!
+If you’re a “real” quilter you may cringe at some of my finishing techniques.
 For example, I quilt the design BEFORE adding the backing.
 That’s not how you usually make a quilt, but it allows you to quilt without worrying about getting puckers on the back at intersecting lines.

 Use a temporary marking pen and a long acrylic ruler to mark some quilting lines.
 It’s easy to create a simple secondary plaid design using your patchwork plaid as a starting point.
 You can create any kind of design you like, but here’s what I did: